joyofscripting/blurio/README.md

 (not choosing any of both will result in an error message)

+* --costs : The costs for processing the video will be calculated (without actually processing the video)

+(you do not need to use the arguments --faces and/or --plates when using --costs)

 + --input : Path to the MP4 video file you want to process

 The blurred video will be saved at the same location as the source video.